Mark Scheifele: Professional

-Scheifele rejoined the team for the 2019–20 season which was unexpectedly paused due to the COVID-19 pandemic.
-In recognition of his efforts, Scheifele and teammate Connor Hellebuyck were selected for the 2020 National Hockey League All-Star Game.
+Scheifele rejoined the team for the 2019–20 season, which would be unexpectedly paused due to the COVID-19 pandemic in March.
+He also returned as an alternate captain for the Jets alongside Byfuglien and Josh Morrissey.
+He began the season strong as the Jets maintained a 10–7–1 record through October and early November.
+On November 10, Scheifele recorded his ninth career overtime goal, tying Ilya Kovalchuk for the most in Jets/Atlanta Thrashers history.
+Nearly a month later, he scored twice in a 3–2 win over the Anaheim Ducks to secure his 399th and 400th NHL points.
+At the end of December, Scheifele and teammate Connor Hellebuyck were selected for the 2020 National Hockey League All-Star Game.
 At the time of his selection, he led the team in points, goals, and assists, and ranked in the league's top-20 in goals.
-When the league was paused due to the COVID-19 pandemic, Scheifele donated $100,000 to Winnipeg Harvest Inc. to assist members in the community.
+Shortly following his selection, Scheifele was recognized as the NHL's Second Star of the Week ending on January 6 after recording three multi-point games to tie for the League lead in scoring.
+Upon returning from the All-Star Break, Scheifele went 12 games without scoring a goal before recording his third career NHL hat-trick on February 20 against the Ottawa Senators.
+When the league officially paused the season in March due to the COVID-19 pandemic, Scheifele had accumulated 29 goals and 44 assists for 73 points through 71 games.
+He led the team in assists, power play goals, and average ice time on ice but tied with Connor for most points.
+During the COVID pause, Scheifele donated $100,000 to Winnipeg Harvest Inc. to assist members in the community.
 He also joined the league's Return to Play (RTP) committee in an effort to finish the 2019–20 season.
 During the Western Conference seeding round-robin against the Calgary Flames, Scheifele suffered an Achilles tendon injury after colliding with Flames forward Matthew Tkachuk.
 He subsequently sat out the remainder of the playoffs, where the Jets were eliminated early, but said it did not interfere with his off-season training.
 When speaking about the incident, Scheifele said he holds no ill will against Tkachuk and did not believe he intended to injure him.
-Five months later, Scheifele returned to the Jets' line-up to compete in the North Division.

-Scheifele and the Jets defeated the Edmonton Oilers in the First Round of the 2021 Stanley Cup playoffs.
-The following round, Scheifele was suspended four games for charging Montreal Canadiens forward Jake Evans during Game 1.